-- the class of Network sub-task: determine the authenticating needs of this network from the following: - personal class network no authentication server (an open or shared key security network) - o enterprise class network requires authentication via your enterprise server - authentication credential storage environment sub-task: determine from the following: - simple user name identification - using domains for complex user name identification - the EAP authentication protocols used client supports a flexible suite of allowed protocols, sub-task: choose a configuration method from the following: - auto-select method which inherits a comprehensive allowed list from the system default settings (as specified in the client policy) and then automatically determines a compatible protocol at the time of a connection attempt (allows for simple network profile creation). - advanced configuring method which allows for overrides of the system defaults.
+- auto-detect method which autonomously detects settings, when possible, at the time of network profile creation, and allows for simple network profile creation. - advanced configuring method which allows for overrides of the system defaults. - the EAP authentication protocols used client supports a flexible suite of allowed protocols, sub-task: choose a configuration method from the following: - auto-select method which inherits a comprehensive allowed list from the system default settings (as specified in the client policy) and then automatically determines a compatible protocol at the time of a connection attempt (allows for simple network profile creation). - advanced configuring method which allows for overrides of the system defaults.
 Important Note: the client can not make unilateral choices the configuration of the network is primarily determined by the policy of the authentication server and its associated access devices.
 The client must be configured appropriately to conform.